Ghoulean/GhouleanZolaBlog/zola/content/ruina-tier-list/index.md

 #### Esther

-Same exact comments as Hubert and Gloria, but with two major differences: firstly, his exclusive Castigation kinda sucks, but secondly, his exclusive passive Raging Torrent is strong enough to bump him up from "niche" tier.
+Same exact comments as Hubert and Gloria, but with three major differences:

+1. Speed 3 instead of Speed 1
+2. His exclusive, Castigation, kinda sucks
+3. His passive Raging Torrent is very strong.
 The extra draw lets you play more aggressively during the first few scenes of a reception, letting you more aggressively lean on clashing with 3-costs and foregoing draw for a bit.
+You could always attribute this away though.

 <todo>